Strolling along the Seine during a Paris spring. Experiencing the 24-hour frenzy of Manhattan. Glimpsing the Pyramids for the first time.

 Geysir hot springs and geothermal area

 Strokkur is the reliable little brother to Geysir, the erupting geyser that lent its name to all the others.
-Strokkur lies in the Haukadalur geothermal fields, diligently spouting hot water — often close to the height of Reykjavík’s Hallgrímskirkja Church — every ten minutes or so.
+Strokkur lies in the Haukadalur geothermal fields, diligently spouting hot water — often close to the height of 30 meters — every ten minutes or so.

-The “Golden Waterfall”, cascades in two steps over the Hvitá River as this glacial torrent barrels towards the sea.
+Gullfoss waterfall In the Hvítá River the „Golden Waterfall“, cascades in two steps into 2,5 km long canyon as this glacial torrent barrels towards the sea.

 In addition to these three stops, some tours also take in other highlights along this route including the church and ancient seat of power at Skálholt, and the geothermal greenhouses of Hveragerði town, where - no joke - many of Europe’s bananas are grown.